baumlab/Gitting-started/Gitting-started.md

 This will change your local files to match those in the Baum lab repository.

-Now, the important part - changing the files in the Baum lab repo.
-To do this we need to send a pull request: https://help.github.com/articles/using-pull-requests

-On github.com, navigate to your username and the forked repo.
-On the right hand side, click *Pull Request*, then *New pull request*.

-If your personal repo differs from the Baum lab repo, you will see the file changes on this page.
-To request a review of the changes by the Baum lab, click *Create Pull Request*.
-Now you can:

-**A)** Wait for the Team administrator to review edits and decide whether to merge or reject the changes

-OR

-**B)** If you have write priveleges, and you know that no-one has to review the changes, you can merge the pull request yourself.

-On baumlab/reponame, you can click pull requests again, look at the *Closed* tab, and you can see all the merged pull requests.
-This way everyone can track the history of changes to the repo, and nothing gets lost in the edit.

 ### 8 Cloning and sharing a repository

 To work on a shared repository, you need to start your day with a ```git pull```, to get any new changes from the baumlab repo.
-As you work, be sure to use ```git add -A``` and ```git commit -m 'commiting something``` to keep your changes recorded.
+As you work, be sure to use ```git add -A``` and ```git commit -m 'commiting something'``` to keep your changes recorded.
 Before you push up to the main repository you will need to pull, add and commit, then push.
 If git finds a merge conflict, *you* will need to fix it.

 To fix a merge conflict, open up the conflicted file and look for the git language HEAD and lots of >>>>>>>>>>.
 This is the conflict.
 Delete the git messages and fix the conflict yourself, then add, commit and push.